llcllc666/550D/README.md

 - alu_tb.v: the testbench of alu.v
 - Fourbit_Carrylookahead_Adder.v: the 4 bit carry look ahead adder
 - Complete_CLA_Adder: the complete 32 bit adder based on 4 bit carry look ahead adder
+- Mux.v : a 2 bits to 1 bits mux
+- Decoder.v : a 5bits to 32 bits decoder that helps determine which operation to use
+- isNotEqual.v: determines whether A!=B, performed after subtraction
+- isLessThan.v: determines whether A<B, performed after subtraction
+- Bitwise_AND.v: perfrom bitwise AND on dataA and dataB
+- Bitwise_OR.v: perfrom bitwise OR on dataA and dataB
+- SLL.v: left shift module
+- SRA.v: right shift module

 **b) Input and Output:**
 |**Port Name**|**Input/output**|**Description**|